Active Power Controls

 Active Power Controls from Wind Power: Bridging the Gaps

-Study explores how wind power can support power system reliability, and do so economically with negligible impacts on the lifetime of the machine.
+Project study report explores how wind power can support power system reliability, and do so economically with negligible impacts on the lifetime of the machine.

-Under this multiyear project, researchers will perform simulations and field tests at the National Wind Technology Center to analyze system benefits and impacts on the operations of wind turbines and the electric power system.
+Under this multiyear project, researchers are performing various simulations and field tests at the National Wind Technology Center to analyze system benefits and impacts on the operations of wind turbines and the electric power system.
 The project considers five topics:

 - Steady state and economics